09labs/esp32_ble_hid/README.md

 The RAW report mode of the RN-42 module uses a very simple protocol.
 So I modified the source code to make ESP32 series work like RN-42 module.

-This project was tested on ESP32-DevKitC, ESP32-S3-DevKitM-1, LOLIN D32 and LOLIN D32 PRO.
+This project was tested on `ESP32-DevKitC, ESP32-S3-DevKitM-1, LOLIN D32 and LOLIN D32 PRO`.
 As expected, This project support almost all ESP32 series Bluetooth modules.
 But, ESP32-S2 series and ESP8266 series cannot support bluetooth feature.
 ### Do not use ESP32-S2 and ESP8266!!!